-As described in detail above, the performance measures which we believe are most important and are used in our STIP and LTIP in determining compensation paid to each of our NEOs are generally applied equally across each NEO, recognizing the need for all top executives to focus primarily on working as a team to achieve the objective corporate goals set out for the Company in a given year and on a long-term basis.
-Included in the table below are the most important performance measures used to link compensation actually paid to Company performance, by NEO, for the year ended December 31, 2022.
+As described in detail above, the performance measures which we believe are most important and are used in our STIP and LTIP in determining compensation paid to each of our Senior Executive Officers are generally applied equally across each Senior Executive Officer, recognizing the need for all top executives to focus primarily on working as a team to achieve the objective corporate goals set out for the Company in a given year and on a long-term basis.
+In 2023, Messrs.
+Chalmers, Frydenlund, Brock, Uhrie and Moore were considered Senior Executive Officers of the Company.
+Only the Senior Executive Officers were subject to the STIP and LTIP in 2023.